 In the early 1900s, this building came to be owned Louis Spitzel by who roped in contemporary architects Mewès and Davis to undertake a unique renovation.
 These designers had a many noteworthy architectural achievements like The London Ritz, The Royal Automobile Club and 1- Aldwych, under their belts.
 Mewès and Davis created the lavish and intricate Edwardian interiors and fascia still present today.
 What was unusual about the renovation was the addition of a private theatre to the existing premises – and this is where the dwelling's history becomes intriguing.

-It is rumored that this house was built not just as these love-nest but also a career bolster for Lillie.
+It is rumored that this house was built not just as a love-nest but also a career bolster for Lillie.
 This snippet however remains undocumented in the chronicles of history.
 Yet it remains well known that that 1-9 Inverness Terrace was indeed Lillie Langtry's residence.
-And once may say that, "sometimes hearsay is enough."As Max Arthur, author of Lost Voices of the Edwardians: 1901-1910 in their own words (2006, HarperCollins) comments: "There is often no stronger proof than rumour concerning historical anecdotes and speculation – and often no stronger proof is needed.
+And one may say that, "sometimes hearsay is enough."As Max Arthur, author of Lost Voices of the Edwardians: 1901-1910 in their own words (2006, HarperCollins) comments: "There is often no stronger proof than rumour concerning historical anecdotes and speculation - and often no stronger proof is needed.
 Gossip and rumour function as strong social tools in most Western cultures; any lack of reliable source material must not be taken as conclusive evidence against any story.
-Rather, an unexplained gap in knowledge frequently suggests that there is something to hide – and rather than outright denial or contrived cover-up, the official line is to ignore it.
+Rather, an unexplained gap in knowledge frequently suggests that there is something to hide - and rather than outright denial or contrived cover-up, the official line is to ignore it.

 The house became a hotel in 1966 and was reopened after refurbishment in 1972.
 The house front is of stone in an elaborate Franco-Flemish style which must have made it stand out in an area whose older buildings are predominantly stucco Italianate.
 The interiors at upper ground and first floor levels are paneled and painted to elicit opulence equal to the most elaborate contemporary work in Mayfair.